faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 ## About Me

 I am a junior undergraduate student in EECE at Delta Higher Institute of Engineering and Technology (DHIET).
-I am a research assistant at Prof. [Sayed El-kenawy's](https://scholar.google.com/citations?user=fA25haEAAAAJ&hl=en&oi=ao) lab, where I am involved in cutting-edge research in Optimization Algorithms, machine learning and Deep Learning.
+I am a research assistant at Prof. [Sayed El-kenawy's](https://scholar.google.com/citations?user=fA25haEAAAAJ&hl=en&oi=ao) lab, where I am involved in cutting-edge research in Optimization Algorithms, Deep Learning and machine learning.
 I also serve as the Graphic Design Head at the Google Developer Student Club (GDSC) - DHIET, merging technical expertise with creativity.
 My extracurricular achievements include securing 2nd place at the DevFest Mansoura Hackathon 2023.
 Additionally, I gain practical industry experience as a Technician at Dakahlia Water Company.
 Driven by curiosity and innovation, I seek opportunities to learn, grow, and create impactful solutions.
 Let's connect and explore collaborative opportunities in technology.